PART 2 OF 2 (Click here for Part 1)

 I appreciate your comment and hope that, even thought you hate silent treatment, you have found or will find what works most effectively for you in dealing with it so that you have peace of mind, and do not fear it as many do.

-Deborah Reno from First Wyoming, then THE WORLD on July 28, 2016:
+Deborah Demander from First Wyoming, then THE WORLD on July 28, 2016:

 This was an interesting article.
 I hate the silent treatment.
 It is so hurtful to me.
 I'm not sure you can ever figure out the primary love language for someone who acts like that.